Thursday, 20 July 2017

 Close up

-One friend shaking her head and displaying an unsure facial expression
+friend shaking her head and displaying an unsure facial expression

 2